 March 13 and 14

-“The last four at-large teams on the overall seed list, as well as teams seeded 65 through 68, [competed] in the First Four games,” the NCAA said.
+“The last four at-large teams on the overall seed list, as well as teams seeded 65 through 68, compete in the First Four games,” according to the NCAA.

 The four winning teams advance to the first round of the tournament.

-On Tuesday night, the Radford Highlanders defeated the LIU Brooklyn Blackbirds, and the St. Bonaventure Bonnies beat the UCLA Bruins.
+On March 13, he Radford Highlanders defeated the LIU Brooklyn Blackbirds, and the St. Bonaventure Bonnies beat the UCLA Bruins.

 March 15 and 16